 - Please submit payment via PayPal (respond to the PayPal invoice).
 My PayPal address is also email@example.com

 - Once PayPal payment is received, I will ship the board immediately.

 - Note: I am happy to use your provided prepaid return postage for the shipper of your choice.
 But, you MUST indicate so BEFORE I invoice you.
 By the time I’ve invoiced you, I’ve already paid for return shipping and will NOT cancel it.

 Generally, boards are worked first in, first out.
 There are a few exceptions.
 I sometimes “batch” similar repair jobs to improve throughput.
 I will also bump some “easy” repairs up in the queue and work them on days that I don’t have enough time to invest in bigger repairs.

-NOTE: My queue at this time is about 60 days deep.
-I’m working diligently to shorten the queue duration, but with the COVID-19, more pinball owners than ever are asking for help repairing their games.
+NOTE: My queue at this time is about 90 days deep.
+I’m working diligently to shorten the queue duration, but more pinball owners than ever are asking for help repairing their games.
 This is a good thing!

 Please allow me the time to concentrate on repairing the boards in my queue.
 If I haven’t contacted you with a status update, then the board is still working its way through the queue.
 Checking progress takes me away from focusing on repairs.
 And, repair progress isn’t incremental, as if I were building a house for you.
 Progress goes from zero-to-complete rapidly once the board makes it through the queue and onto my bench.